Ostfriesen and Alt-Oldenburger

 The Alt-Oldenburger and Ostfriesen are representatives of a group of horse breeds primarily from continental Europe called heavy warmbloods.
 The breed has two names because the same horse was bred in two regions in the most north-western part of Germany: East Frisia and the former grand duchy of Oldenburg.
-The name "Alt-Oldenburger" - alt meaning "old" - simply distinguishes this horse from its descendant, the modern Oldenburg, which is bred for sport.
+The name "Alt-Oldenburger" – alt meaning "old" – simply distinguishes this horse from its descendant, the modern Oldenburg, which is bred for sport.

 The AO/OF is bred by preservationists to fit the pre-World War model.
 Unlike the registries of the sport horses that followed them, their studbook is partly closed.
 However, external evaluation and performance testing of the breeding stock is still a key element in these registries.

-Traditionally, the region settled by the Frisians was highly agricultural, based on the fertile though marshy soil.
-Though Hanover is geographically close by, its terrain is more hilly and their cultures were far apart.
-Furthermore, the region of Oldenburg was passed back and forth between Denmark and Germany.
-This unique cultural mixture gives the region a distinct identity all its own, and horse breeders there responded to a dynamic market.

 Geographic origins

 The damp, low-lying region of Germany which lies between the Weser River and the Ems River is called Ostfriesland ("East Friesland").
 It borders the Netherlands, and is part of a greater region traditionally known as Frisia.
 Frisia is characterized by the languages and dialects of the peoples who settled it, but also by its low-lying, coastal geography.
 In the west, it includes what are now the Dutch provinces of Friesland and Groningen; centrally, the Oldenburg region of Lower Saxony, and its northeastern region includes much of what is now Schleswig-Holstein to the border of Denmark.
 Frisia is the region best known for heavy warmbloods.